 - You can use the built-in web hosting cPanel if you have access.

 - You can use the FTP or SFTP method using software like FileZilla.

 - Also, you can use a File Manager plugin to upload the file to the server.

-Now it's totally up to you which method you want to use to accomplish this task, whatever method you follow still the process would be almost similar to completing this task.
+Now it's totally up to you which method you want to use to accomplish this task, whatever method you follow the process would be almost similar to completing this task.

-Boom! you have successfully restored the website header section on your WordPress website as I did with my client's website which you can find in the below screenshot.
+Just head over and open an incognito/private window in your web browser, then enter your website URL.
+Boom!
+You have successfully restored the missing header section on your WordPress website as I did with my client's website which you can find in the below screenshot.

-If you have ever run into such issues with your theme but the support team didn't help you resolve the issue then you should consider replacing your old theme with one of the Best WordPress Themes.
+If you have ever run into such issues with your theme, but the support team didn't help you resolve the issue then you should consider replacing your old theme with one of the best WordPress themes.